Buying the right tires for your car is essential to its overall performance and your safety while driving

 Reading the sidewall

-As you examine new tires, you’ll see writing on the sidewall that contains a wealth of information.
+As you examine new tires, you’ll see the writing on the sidewall that contains a wealth of information.

 First, the sidewalls let you know the tire size, and it’s essential that you get a properly-sized tire for your vehicle.
 The size includes three numbers: cross-section width, sidewall height ratio, and wheel rim diameter.
 All three of these numbers must match what you currently have on your car unless the vehicle manufacturer notes otherwise.
 An example of tire size is 215/65R16.